igoristomin/calc/README.md

 # Calc

 ## Description
-Simple REST API calculator.
-Includes basic functions: addition, subtraction, multiplication, division.
+A simple REST API calculator.
+It includes the main functions: addition, subtraction, multiplication, division.
 Works with integers and decimals.

 ## Used tools
 * Platform: Spring Boot 2.6.3